vmware-tanzu/tanzu-framework/docs/cli/tkgctl/bom.md

 # Details on BoM usage in the TKG library
+BoM stands for Bill of Materials.
+It's basically a file with collection of dependent components required for life cycle management of Tanzu clusters.

 ## Introduction

-BoM stands for Bill of Materials and there are 2 types of BoM files:
+Tanzu has 2 types of BoM files:

 * a TKG BoM file   (1 file per TKG release)
 * TKR BoM files (multiple files per TKG release)

 ### TKG BoM file

-* This file contains information about TKG related components which mainly get associated with management cluster creation.
+* This file contains information about TKG related components which would be mainly required during management cluster creation.
   * It specifies the TKG version under the `release.version` key and the default TKR version under the `default.k8sVersion` key.
   * It also specifies cluster-api provider components, pinniped components, image repo information, and many more.